-Avian Management, Biology and Conservation will enhance your effectiveness as a bird keeper and avian program leader.
-A major goal of the class is to teach critical thinking techniques that lead to informed decisions regarding the future of avian collections.
-Students will be given a variety of tools, techniques and best practices to provide a foundation for understanding and meeting current challenges in avian management.
+Avian Management, Biology and Conservation has been developed to meet the needs of current and future avian managers.
+A major goal of the class is to teach critical thinking techniques that lead to informed decisions regarding all aspects of managing avian collections.
+Students will be given a variety of tools, methods and best practices to provide a foundation for understanding and meeting current challenges in avian management.

 After completion of the Avian Management, Biology and Conservation Course, students will: